HimeshNayak/Learn-Kotlin/readme.md

-#LearnKotlin App
+# LearnKotlin App

-##About the app
+## About the app
-The app is a compilation of the apps in the Kotlin Basics Pathway (Unit 1 - 4).
+The app is a compilation of the apps in the [Android Basics Kotlin Pathway (Unit 1 - 4)](https://developer.android.com/courses/pathways/android-basics-kotlin-one).
 The different activities contain the following apps:
 - Birthday Card App
 - Dice Game App
 - Tip Calculator App